 What is a Community Redevelopment Area or District?

-What is a Community Redevelopment Plan?
+What is a Redevelopment Plan?

 What is Tax Increment Financing?

-Tax increment financing is a unique tool available to cities and counties for redevelopment activities.
-It is used to leverage public funds to promote private sector activity in the targeted area.
-The dollar value of all real property in the Community Redevelopment Area is determined as of a fixed date, also known as the “frozen value.”
-Taxing authorities, which contribute to the tax increment, continue to receive property tax revenues based on the frozen value.
-These frozen value revenues are available for general government purposes.
-However, any tax revenues from increases in real property value, referred to as “increment,” are deposited into the Community Redevelopment Agency Trust Fund and dedicated to the redevelopment area.
+Tax increment financing (TIF) is a unique tool available to Counties and Municipalities for funding of redevelopment projects and related activities.
+TIF is utilized by leveraging public funds to prompt or otherwise attract private investment activity into Community Redevelopment Area(s).
+The assessed value of all real property in the Community Redevelopment Area is determined as of a fixed date, this represents the “Base Value”.
+Taxing authorities, which contribute to the Redevelopment Trust Fund, continue to receive property tax revenues from the Base Value.
+These Base Value revenues remain available to the taxing authorities for their purposes.
+However, any property tax revenues from increases in the assessed value of real property within the Community Redevelopment Area, referred to as “increment,” are deposited into the CRA’s Redevelopment Trust Fund and restricted for use withing the Community Redevelopment Area for redevelopment projects and related activities.

-The tax increment revenues can be used immediately, saved for a particular project, or can be bonded to maximize the funds available.
-Any funds received from a tax increment financing area must be used for specific redevelopment purposes within the targeted area, and not for general government purposes.
+The increment revenues can be used immediately, saved for a particular project, or can be bonded to maximize the funds available.
+Any increment revenue generated by a Community Redevelopment Area must be used within the Community Redevelopment Area for specific redevelopment purposes described or otherwise contemplated within the Redevelopment Plan and may not be repurposed or otherwise allocated for general government purposes.

 How does the CRA Process Work?

-A public meeting begins the designation process.
+A public meeting begins the process.
 Several steps will have to be accomplished before the Community Redevelopment Area becomes a reality.
 These steps are briefly outlined below.

 Florida Redevelopment Association Legislative Position